Rômulo (footballer, born 1960)

 Rômulo Silva Pinto (born 23 September 1960), simply known as Rômulo, is a Brazilian former professional footballer who played as an attacking midfielder and forward.

 Career

-Rômulo played for Atlético from 1979 to 1983, being Minas Gerais champion five times.
+Rômulo played for Atlético Mineiro from 1979 to 1983, being Minas Gerais champion four times.
 For the club, he played 96 matches and scored 17 goals.
 For São Paulo FC where he was part of the Brazilian champion squad in 1986 and the state championship in 1987.
 Rômulo took one of the penalties in the 1986 decision against Guarani.